Discover the immaculate and enchanting charm of Nice and the French Riviera by rail.

 Day 2 - Exploring Nice

-Our French Riviera experience begins with a guided tour of Nice, France's glittering jewel on the southern coast of the country.
+Our French Riviera experience begins with a guided coach sightseeing tour of Nice, France's glittering jewel on the southern coast of the country.
 This magnificent city has always been a choice destination for travelers of repute and distinction, as it sits overlooking the Mediterranean coastline.
-We walk through the enchanting streets, seeing the famously affluent mansions of Mont Boron, the historical Old Town, and the checkered floor of the Place d'Opera.
-We also discover the history of the city, from the days of Greek settlers who founded Nice, to the modern day.
-If you would rather spend your time independently however, perhaps head to the beach and soak in the views and sun.
+We tour through the enchanting streets, seeing the famously affluent mansions of Mont Boron, the historical Old Town, and the checkered floor of the Place d'Opera.
+We also discover the history of the city, from the days of Greek settlers who founded Nice, to the modern-day.
+The rest of your day is at leisure, perhaps head to the beach and soak in the views and sun.
 (B)

 Day 3 - Monaco